-Ken is a nationally recognized expert on mental health and the workplace and has been featured in The Wall Street Journal, Reuters, Smart Money, Fox Business News, Inc., Entrepreneur, and other print media.
+Ken is a nationally recognized expert on mental health and the workplace and has been featured in The Wall Street Journal, Reuters, Fast Money, Fox Business News, Inc., Entrepreneur, and other print media.
 He shares his expertise on leadership, relationships, and parenting during monthly appearances on NBC TV affiliate WWLP’s Mass Appeal show.

 Ken has delivered keynotes at Prudential, Deutsche Bank, Merrill Lynch, JP Morgan Chase, Novartis, Edward Jones, The City of New York, and other places of business.
 He has spoken at Cornell University, Rutgers University, University of Denver, and other educational institutions.
 He has made presentations at professional conferences across the United States and in Canada, including The Annual Psychotherapy Networker Symposium (Washington, DC), The Medical College Of Pennsylvania and Hahnemann University’s “Masters of Family Therapy Conference Series” (Philadelphia, PA), The Annual Culture Conference of The Multicultural Family Institute and Rutgers University (New Brunswick, NJ), The Annual Conference of the American Orthopsychiatric Association (Toronto, ON), and The Annual Conference of The American Family Therapy Academy (Vancouver, BC).

 Ken earned his bachelor’s degree in biopsychology at Cornell University and his master’s degree in social work at Hunter College of the City University of New York.
 He completed a three year intensive post-graduate program in family therapy at The Multicultural Family Institute in Highland Park, New Jersey, where he later served on the board of directors.
 Ken has also served on the board of directors of the Corporate Alliance to End Partner Violence (CAEPV).